Topological properties of convolutor spaces via the short-time Fourier transform: Introduction

 This definition entails that $\mathcal{O}'_C(\R^d)$ is semi-reflexive and nuclear.
 A detailed study of the locally convex structure of $\mathcal{O}'_C(\R^d)$ was carried out by Grothendieck in the last part of his doctoral thesis \cite{Grothendieck}.
-He showed that this space is ultrabornological \cite[Chap.\ II, Thm.\ 16, p.\ 131]{Grothendieck} and that its strong dual is isomorphic to the $(LF)$-space of very slowly increasing smooth functions $\mathcal{O}_C(\R^d)$ \cite[Chap.\ II, p.\ 131]{Grothendieck}.
-Hence, $\mathcal{O}_C(\R^d)$ is complete and its strong dual is isomorphic to $\mathcal{O}'_C(\R^d)$.
-We refer to \cite{Bargetz, B-O, Larcher, L-W, Ortner} for modern works concerning these spaces.
+He showed that this space is ultrabornological \cite[Chap.\ II, Thm.\ 16, p.\ 131]{Grothendieck} and that its strong dual is given by the space $\mathcal{O}_C(\R^d)$ of very slowly increasing smooth functions \cite[Chap.\ II, p.\ 131]{Grothendieck}.
+Consequently, $\mathcal{O}_C(\R^d)$ is complete and its strong dual is equal to $\mathcal{O}'_C(\R^d)$.
+See \cite{Bargetz, B-O, Larcher, L-W, Ortner} for modern works concerning these spaces.
+We would like to point out that ultrabornologicity is the crucial hypothesis for the application of many functional analytic tools such as De Wilde's open mapping and closed graph theorems \cite{M-V}, and the abstract Mittag-Leffler theorem \cite{Wengenroth}, which is very useful to solve surjectivity problems.